w3dd1e/P2_OC/README.md

 # Booki Travel Site
-Project #2 Web Development - Open lassrooms
+Project #2 Web Development - Open Classrooms

 I completed this project during the OpenClassrooms using HTML and CSS only.
 I coded it in VSCode and processed commits using Git via Linux on Windows with WSL.